mufti11/white_dune/README.txt

 Changed -rib option and run_dune_and_aqsis to use the input filename

-run_dune_and_aqsis creates a movie, if mencoder is available
+run_dune_and_aqsis.sh creates a movie, if mencoder is available

+Fixed problems in "make test"

 Contact: MUFTI <mufti11@web.de>